 Their Shopify Script allows the company to set up international storefronts that let customers check out in their own currencies, and offered local deliveries that were faster and cheaper than their previous international providers.

-Hidden fees and taxes sour the experience.
+Hidden fees or taxes sour the experience.
 These unexpected costs ruin the buyer’s experience, making it less likely that they come back.
 That’s why it’s crucial to be able to show a customer exactly what they’ll be paying, in their own currency and taxes, in order to deliver some transparency and build trust.

-For more guidance, take a look at how to …
+For more guidance, take a look at how to:

-- Customize your checkout pages themselves
+- Customize your checkout page

 - Install Shopify Scripts and Scripts Editor